Friday evening at Singapore Night Festival 2017.

 One of the great things about managing a blog is that it encourages you to do things you would normally not.
 Whether you have created your blog out of interest or for passive income, you start to pay attention to products and events you previously would not give a second thought to.
 You need to do so in order to always have something new to write about.

 This is the case for me when it comes to the annual Singapore Night Festival.
-Now, I know about it, of course.
-But I have never attended any because, hmm, I always assumed it would be really crowded and touristy.
+Now, I know about the festival, of course, But I have never attended any because, hmm, I always assumed it would be really crowded and touristy.
 Since I have both photography and travel as themes on this blog, I decided I really ought to give it a look-see this year; the blogging aspect aside, it would be great night photography practice.
-How did the festival turn out?
+How was the festival?
 Check out my photos and see for yourself.

 At the National Museum of Singapore